A Guide to Building a Home in Ohio

 Note that the expense of different materials isn’t always just their price tag.
 If materials require specialty application, more time to obtain or install, or even separate skilled professionals, your labor costs could also increase.

-Consider Truehold's Sale-Leaseback Option for Homeowners
+Consider Truehold's Sell and Stay Transaction for Homeowners

 Sources: